ZN3ls0n/CCNA_Labs/README.md

 This project documents my hands-on labs as I prepare for the CCNA by designing and building a multi-phase enterprise-style network lab.

-These labs are structured to simulate a real-world network environment, with each phase introducing a new layer of security, connectivity, and funcitonality to go along with my studies.
+These labs are structured to simulate a real-world network environment, with each phase introducing a new layer of security, connectivity, and functionality.

 ---